Public Participation at a City Council Meeting

-Members of the public can provide in-person comments via microphone in the lobby of City Hall.
-Social distancing measures will be in place, masks are required, and once a participant has made a public comment, the participant will be asked to exit the building.
+Members of the public can provide in-person comments at the podium in the Council Chamber.
+Social distancing measures will be in place, masks are required, and once the Chamber has reached health and safety capacity, the participant will be asked to exit the building once their comments have been made.
 Public comments are limited to three (3) minutes per speaker, unless a different time is announced.
 For public hearings, the Mayor or Chairperson will separately call for testimony at the time of each public hearing.
 Testimony during public hearings is subject to the following time limits: Project applicant or issue initiator: twenty minutes for initial presentation and ten minutes for rebuttal; Residents within the noticed area of the subject property: ten minutes; All other members of the public: three minutes.
 Public hearings regarding legislative matters: five minutes.
 The Mayor or Chairperson may limit the length of comments during public hearings due to the number of persons wishing to speak or if comments become repetitious or irrelevant.
 Speakers shall refrain from profane language and other disruptive remarks or behavior which disrupts or disturbs the meeting, or risk being removed (AMC 1.12.017).

 SPECIAL NOTICE REGARDING COVID-19